opensafely/documentation/docs/study-def.md

 ## Defining and extracting variables

-All variables that you want to include in your dataset are declared within the `StudyDefinition()` function, using functions of the form `patients.function_name()`.
+All the variables that you want to include in your dataset are declared within the `StudyDefinition()` function, using functions of the form `patients.function_name()`.

 To see the full documentation for all the variables that can be extracted with queries to the OpenSAFELY database, see [Study Definition variable reference](study-def-variables.md).